bttger/spotirip/readme.md

                         subdirectory of spotirip.
 ```

+- To exit spotirip type ```exit``` in your console and spotirip will just record the current playing song and
+terminate after exporting it

 ## Disclaimer
 This software is for educational purposes only.
 No responsibility is held or accepted for misuse.